cordialgerm/foe_foundry/data/5e_canonical/spy.md

 ***Hand Crossbow***. *Ranged Weapon Attack:* +4 to hit, range 30/120 ft., one target. *Hit:* 5 (1d6 + 2) piercing damage.

 Rulers, nobles, merchants, guildmasters, and other wealthy individuals use **spies** to gain the upper hand in a world of cutthroat politics.
 A spy is trained to secretly gather information.
-Loyal spies would rather die than divulge information that could compromise them or their employers.
+Loyal spies would rather die than divulge information that could compromise them or their employers.</statblock>